 Relax as you let the captain and his support crew look after your needs.
 An onboard cook prepares breakfast and lunch each day, whilst in the evening, we offer you the chance to explore dining options at our numerous ports of call.
 Dalmatian food is very good indeed!

-Standard boats offer mostly twin bunk cabins, though dependant upon the craft, triples and double-bedded cabins are sometimes available.
-All the standard boats offer cabins with private en suite bathrooms.
-Additionally standard boats offer towels, plenty of hot water, board games and ample shaded and sun deck space to lounge about!
+Traditional En suite ships offer mostly twin bunk cabins, though dependent upon the craft, triples and double-bedded cabins are sometimes available.
+All the traditional En suite ships offer cabins with private en suite bathrooms.
+They also offer towels, plenty of hot water, board games and ample shaded and sun deck space to lounge about!

 Prices & Dates

-Standard boats are offered on all our sailing itineraries (except Creme de la Croatia).
-Standard boats offer mostly twin bunk cabin accommodation, though dependent upon the craft, triple and double-bedded cabins are sometimes available.
-An exclusive feature of the standard boat is that all cabins offer private en suite bathrooms.
-Additionally standard boats offer towels, plenty of hot water, board games and ample shaded and sun deck space to lounge about!
+Traditional En suite ships offer mostly twin bunk cabin accommodation, though dependent upon the craft, triple and double-bedded cabins are sometimes available.
+All cabins on Traditional En suite ships have private en suite bathrooms and air conditioning.
+Additionally these ships provide towels, plenty of hot water, board games and lots of shaded and sun deck space to relax on.

 Amazing tour, country, staff and tour guide.